-Description
+Description:

+Appearance:

-The structure of much of the skeleton of Ankylosaurus, including most of the pelvis, tail and feet, is still unknown.
-The Ankylosaurus was a quadrupedal animal, with a broad, robust body, and its hind limbs were longer than the forelimbs.
-It is thought to have been a slow moving animal, able to make quick movements when necessary.
+The structure of much of the skeleton of Ankylosaurus, including most of the pelvis, tail, and feet is still unknown.
+Ankylosaurus was a quadrupedal animal.
+It had a broad, robust body, and its hind limbs were longer than its forelimbs.
+Its skull was low and wide with two horns pointing backwards from the back of the head, and two horns below these that pointed backwards and down.
+The front part of the jaws were covered in a beak with rows of small, leaf-shaped teeth further behind it.
+Ankylosaurus was covered in armor plates, or osteoderms, with bony half-rings covering the neck and a large club on the end of its tail.
+Scientists believe it was a slow-moving animal, able to make quick movements when necessary.
 Its broad muzzle indicates it was a non-selective browser.
-Sinuses and nasal chambers in the snout may have been for heat and water balance or played a role in vocalization.
-The tail club is thought to have been used in defense against predators or in intraspecific combat.It had a wide, low skull, with two horns pointing backwards from the back of the head, and two horns below these that pointed backwards and down.
-The front part of the jaws were covered in a beak, with rows of small, leaf-shaped teeth further behind it.
-It was covered in armor plates, or osteoderms, with bony half-rings covering the neck, and had a large club on the end of its tail.
-While the feet of Ankylosaurus are incompletely known, the hindfeet probably had three toes, as is the case in related animals.
+The Sinuses and nasal chambers in its snout may have been for heat and water balance or played a role in vocalization.
+They think the tail club may have been used in defense against predators or in intraspecific combat.
+While the appearance of the Ankylosaurus’ feet isn’t completely known, the hindfeet probably had three toes, as is the case in related animals.
 Bones in the skull and other parts of the body were fused, increasing their strength, and this feature is the source of the genus name.
-The dorsal vertebrae of the back had centra (or bodies) that were short relative to their width, and their neural spines were short and narrow.
+The dorsal vertebrae of the back had centra (or bodies) that were short relative to their width and their neural spines were short and narrow.
 The dorsal vertebrae were tightly spaced, which limited the downwards movement of the back.
 The cervical vertebrae of the neck had broad neural spines that increased in height towards the body.
-The front part of the neural spines had well developed entheses, which was common among adult dinosaurs, and indicates the presence of large ligaments which helped support the massive head.
+The front part of the neural spines had well developed entheses, which was common among adult dinosaurs and indicates the presence of large ligaments which helped support the massive head.

+Physical measurements:

-Ankylosaurus is the largest known ankylosaurid dinosaur, estimated to have been up to 6.25 m (20.5 feet) long, 1.5 m (4.9 feet) wide, and 1.7 m (5.6 feet) tall at the hip.
-This length has been proposed by American palaeontologist Kenneth Carpenter, and is based on the largest known skull (specimen NMC 8880), which is 64.5 cm (25.4 inches) long and 74.5 cm (29.3 inches) wide.
-The smallest known skull (specimen AMNH 5214) is 55.5 cm (21.9 inches) long and 64.5 cm (25.4 inches) wide, and this specimen is estimated to have been 5.4 m (18 feet) long and around 1.4 m (4.6 feet) tall.
-Other authors have proposed a body length of 7 m (23 feet), 8–9 m (26–30 ft), or more than 9 m (30 feet).
-The scapula was 61.5 cm (24.2 inches) long.
+The Ankylosaurus is the largest known Ankylosaurid dinosaur, estimated to have been up to 6.25 meters (20.5 feet) long, 1.5 meters (4.9 feet) wide, and 1.7 meters (5.6 feet) tall at the hip.
+American paleontologist Kenneth Carpenter proposed this length based on the largest known skull (specimen NMC 8880), which is 64.5 cm (25.4 inches) long and 74.5 cm (29.3 inches) wide.
+The smallest known skull (specimen AMNH 5214) is 55.5 cm (21.9 inches) long and 64.5 cm (25.4 inches) wide and this specimen is estimated to have been 5.4 meters (18 feet) long and around 1.4 meters (4.6 feet) tall.
 The humerus (upper arm bone) was short and very broad, and about 54 cm (21 inches) long in specimen AMNH 5214.
-The femur (thigh bone) was very robust, and 67 cm (26 inches) long in AMNH 5214.
-The weight of the animal was estimated by American science writer Gregory S. Paul at 6 tonnes (13,000 lb).
+The femur (thigh bone) was very robust and 67 cm (26 inches) long in AMNH 5214.
+American science writer, Gregory S. Paul, estimated the weight of the animal at 6 tonnes (13,000 Ib).

 History of discovery

-In 1906, an American Museum of Natural History expedition led by paleontologist Barnum Brown discovered the type specimen of Ankylosaurus magniventris (AMNH 5895) in the Hell Creek Formation, near Gilbert Creek, Montana.
-The specimen (found by collector Peter Kaisen) consisted of the upper part of a skull, two teeth, part of the shoulder girdle, cervical, dorsal, and caudal vertebrae, ribs, and more than thirty osteoderms.
+In 1906, during an American Museum of Natural History expedition led by paleontologist Barnum Brown, Peter Kaisen discovered the type specimen of A. magniventris (AMNH 5895) in the Hell Creek Formation near Gilbert Creek, Montana.
+The specimen consisted of the upper part of a skull, two teeth, part of the shoulder girdle, cervical, dorsal, and caudal vertebrae, ribs, and more than thirty osteoderms.